Wang-ZhengYi/ED_assignment/README.md

-This is a code assignment for Electric Dynamics Chapter5 2019,BNU.
+#This is a code assignment for Electric Dynamics Chapter5 2019,BNU.
 Please refer to "Electrodynamics"Page.163-165 by China Higher Education Press for detailed answers.

-Created by Z.Y.Wang @ BNU
+##Created by Z.Y.Wang @ BNU

-	1.run ED_Chapter5.py to creat a elctric field intensity map of a electric dipole radiation
+	1.run (ED_Chapter5.py) to creat a elctric field intensity map of a electric dipole radiation

-	2.run ED_Chapter5_plus.py, which produces a series of full field electric field intensity  distribution of a electric dipole radiation maps.
+	2.run (ED_Chapter5_plus.py), which produces a series of full field electric field intensity  distribution of a electric dipole radiation maps.

-	3.run video_maker.py , which produce a video consists of full field electric field intensity distribution maps of a dipole radiation produced by ED_Chapter5_plus.py.
+	3.run (video_maker.py) , which produce a video consists of full field electric field intensity distribution maps of a dipole radiation produced by ED_Chapter5_plus.py.

-	4.run video_editor.py, which can edit the video, like adding calling card and BGM, etc..
+	4.run (video_editor.py), which can edit the video, like adding calling card and BGM, etc..